 Designing Spaces by DP Design illustrates how designing for an interior space can be a direct, strategic response to a building’s intrinsic architectural form, functionality and user experience.
 Rather than treating interiors as isolated design projects, interiors are seen as extensions of the building’s architecture.
-Presented in full colour, the comprehensive book is packed with inspiration, ideas and details on the designs of extensive interior spaces and infusing soul and character into these vast spaces.
+Presented in full colour, the comprehensive book is packed with inspirations, ideas and details on the designs of extensive interior spaces and infusing soul and character into these vast spaces.
 Exploring schemes beyond typical typologies for interior design, such as hospitality and residential, DP Design gives an intimate peek at the interior work behind large scale retail, institutional projects and public spaces, where it has particular expertise and experience.

 DP Design is an essential part of Singapore’s home-grown integrated group of architectural and engineering companies, the DP Group of Companies.
 Adept at handling multi-disciplinary large-scale projects, DP Design works hand in hand with DP Architects to achieve holistic design practices.